Department for International Development (UK) - Explained

 The Department of International Development (DFID) is a department of the UK government working towards alleviating world poverty and promoting sustainable development.
 They address the issues affecting the lives of thousands including poverty, disease, mass migration, insecurity, and conflict.
 They aim to create a safer, healthier, and more prosperous world for the people of developing countries as well as for the people of UK.

-A Little More on What is the Department for International Development
+What does the Department for International Development Do?

 The department was started in 1997 and have around 2700 staff member working in their offices all across the world including London and Kilbride.